 - Saturday morning groups 8am-1pm all year round: Saturday mornings are the staple diet of Richmond paddlers when the majority of the club will be on the water.
 This will be in one of a number of group sessions which usually start between 8 and 10am on the water.
-The 10am group for example normally attracts 20 to 40 paddlers ranging from Marathon Division 5 to Division 1.
-More recently as the group has grown the higher end will split off during the warm up probably encompassing Division 3 speed and above.
-Again, K1’s and K2’s and racing C1’s are in the mix.
+These groups are split by speed, with groups for divisions 1-3, divisions 4-5 and divisions 5-6.
+For current session times please get in contact with the relevant coach.

-- Weights and gym: Due to the extremely hard work of many club members including some exeptional committment of one or two Richmond Canoe Club also has a very well equipped gym.
+- Weights and gym: Due to the extremely hard work of many club members including some exceptional commitment of one or two Richmond Canoe Club also has a very well equipped gym.
 Alongside a generous free weights section including and Olympic weights set there are several invaluable pieces specifically targeting paddling physiology.
 We have a number of kayak ergo’s as well as a racing canoe ergo, a bench pull station and a custom built single arm machine with a kayak seating position.
 Depending on the time of year there may be one or two group sessions run here particularly for juniors or beginners but generally the gym is free for club members to use.
-Often and informally a small number of paddlers will commit to a weights program for a few months and the best way of finding out about these is to speak to club members or even initiate one yourself.
+Often and informally a small number of paddlers will commit to a weights program for a few months and the best way of finding out about these is to speak to club members.

 Paddler led sessions